Lifestyle

 Do I need to eat before my dog to show status?

 No, eating before your dog does not teach them you are the leader.
 It simply teaches them that you eat first.
-Dogs are scavengers by nature; they care about getting the food, not the order in which it is served.
-Feed your dog when it suits your schedule.
+Dogs care far more about whether food is available and how it is reinforced than about symbolic status rituals.

 Why does my dog hump my leg if not for dominance?

-Mounting or humping is frequently due to over-excitement, anxiety, play behaviour, or even a medical issue like a urinary tract infection.
-It is a non-specific sign of arousal (not necessarily sexual) and is rarely about social status.
+Mounting or humping is often linked to over-excitement, stress, play, frustration, or sometimes an underlying medical issue.
+It is a non-specific sign of arousal and is rarely about social rank.

 How do I stop my dog pulling on the lead without jerking?

 Use a harness and reward your dog heavily for walking by your side.
-If they pull, stop walking immediately.
-Wait for the lead to go slack, then continue.
-Jerking the lead can damage the neck and thyroid, and only suppresses behaviour through pain.
+If they pull, stop walking.
+Wait for the lead to slacken, then continue.
+Jerking the lead can cause pain and does not teach calm lead skills very effectively.

 Are wolf packs actually hierarchies?